What is a Medical Assistant & What Do They Do?

 To put this into more context, the top 10% of medical assistants earned an annual salary of $56,480 or more in 2023.
 In contrast, the bottom 10% of medical assistants earned an annual salary of $33,500 or less.

 It is important to note that median salaries varied slightly depending on where medical assistants worked.
-For example, medical assistants that worked in outpatient clinics tended to earn the most, with a median salary of $46,090.
+For example, medical assistants who worked in outpatient clinics tended to earn the most, with a median salary of $46,090

-In comparison, medical assistants that worked in chiropractic offices tended to earn less, with a median salary of $35,048.
+In comparison, medical assistants who worked in chiropractic offices tended to earn less, with a median salary of $35,048.

-The job outlook for medical assistants is great, with employment over the next decade expected to grow by 14%.
-This means that medical assistant is considered to be growing faster than average, compared to other careers.
+The job outlook for medical assistants is great, with employment over the next decade expected to grow by 15%.
+This means that medical assisting jobs are growing faster than average compared to other careers.
 In other words, there should be plenty of medical assistant positions available in the near future.

 How to Become a Medical Assistant

 Compared with other healthcare careers, the path to becoming a medical assistant is significantly shorter.
 In many states, medical assistants do not need to be certified to work.
-However, employers will generally lean towards hiring applicants who are certified.
+However, employers will generally lean towards hiring applicants who have completed a medical assistant program and are certified.

 The MA certification process consists of two steps.
 The first step to becoming a certified medical assistant is finishing an accredited postsecondary program at a vocational school, community college, or online program.
 The second step is passing an exam that assesses your knowledge as a medical assistant.